3 Alarming Ways That Going To The Dentist Is Not As Safe As You Think

-We are exposed to some of the most deadly toxins at the dentist’s clinic.
+We are exposed to some of the deadliest toxins at the dentist’s clinic.
 We need to know WHAT they are and HOW to avoid them.

 What Are You Exposed To?